jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/capabilities_brand-and-messaging-development.md

 ## Rebranding to Revitalize Your Image

+Sometimes your visual identity or logo can make your organization seem “behind the times,” or maybe it’s just too similar to your competition.
+Our branding strategists can help to make your brand unique, meaningful, and relevant.

 ## Ensuring Brand Consistency

 A key challenge post-branding is maintaining a brand’s consistency in its tone, message, and visual representation.
 To do this, we develop brand guidelines so you can effectively manage your brand moving forward.
 This ensures that everyone in your organization (from sales to customer service to management) speaks about the company in the same way.

 Explore our impressive portfolio of successful projects and case studies.
 See firsthand the results we’ve achieved for our clients.

 [See our work](/our-work/)